rosshudgins/krajicek/_posts/content/about.md

 B﻿orn in Leavenworth, KS.
 Enchanted by Dylan and Lennon in his youth.
 College years in Denton, TX.
 Obsessively writes songs.
 Loves to play live.

-R﻿EM, John Prine, The Band, Joni Mitchell, Neil Young, Natalie Merchant, Townes Van Zandt, Wilco, Will Johnson, Califone, Jason Lytle, The National, Andrew Bird, Welch & Rawlings, The Felice Brothers, Big Thief, on and on.
+John Prine, The Byrds, The Band, Joni Mitchell, Neil Young, REM, Wallace Stevens, Elizabeth Bishop, Townes Van Zandt, Natalie Merchant, Wilco, Will Johnson, Califone, Jason Lytle, Andrew Bird, Welch & Rawlings, Billy Collins, The Felice Brothers, Big Thief, on and on.

 "Life isn't about finding yourself; or finding anything.
 Life is about creating yourself; and creating things."
 (Dylan)